 What does the bible say about tithing?
 Are Christians Still Required to Tithe?

 Under The New Covenant?
 You Might Be Surprised at The Truth

-The Truth From a Grace Perspective: Tithing was a matter of law and believers have been freed from law.
-There is not a single post-cross message telling Christians to tithe, but instead we see a new way of giving in new testament.
+The Truth From a Grace Perspective: Tithing was a matter of law and believers have been freed from the law.
+There is not a single verse in the Bible telling Christians to tithe, but instead, we see a new way of giving in the new testament.
 Give from the heart.
 Don’t give under compulsion.
-Give where there is need.
+Give where there is a need.
 Yes, Abraham did give a tenth to Melchizedek before the law, but (1) it was not a commandment and (2) he didn’t tithe from his own belongings but rather from the ‘spoils of war’ – someone else’s stuff.

 Tithing in Malachi

 Then why give?
-Though we are not under a requirement to tithe there’s is still plenty of reasons to give.
+Though we are not under a requirement to tithe there are still plenty of reasons to give.
 Our hearts want to see the gospel of Christ taken to our communities and throughout the world.
-Don’t misunderstand this post as an ‘anti giving’ message.
+Don’t misunderstand this post as an ‘anti-giving’ message.
 Nothing is further from the truth.
-So yes, DO GIVE, but don’t let a legalistic sermon guilt you to giving a ‘fixed percentage’ in hopes that it might please God.
+So yes, DO GIVE, but don’t let a legalistic sermon guilt you into giving a ‘fixed percentage’ in hopes that it might please God.
 Pray.
 Ask God what He would have you give.
-It may be 3% or it may be 30%, but it won’t be a law based answer He gives you.
+It may be 3% or it may be 30%, but it won’t be a law-based answer He gives you.
 You can trust your heart, and Christ in you to guide you.

 If you liked this video you may also enjoy these: